310mc/https-310mc.github.io-tl/source/_posts/songs/ryuseitai_album_trip/ryuseitai_album_trip.md

 </div>

 {% bubble Shinobu smileconfident %}
-“Thank you for listening to my solo, ‘Seisei Doudou Ouenka!’”
+“Thank you for listening to my solo, ‘Seisei Doudou Ouenka!’.”

 “Allow me to do a light introduction of myself!
 I’m Sengoku Shinobu!”